 (4) The Minister is to have regard to any submission made under subregulation (3) within the time specified in the notice before making the final decision with respect to the removal of the endorsement.

-[Regulation 26 amended in Gazette 23 Jun 2009 p.
+[Regulation 26 amended by Gazette 23 Jun 2009 p.
 2495-6 and 2497.]

 27. Prescribed circumstances where Minister may suspend or cancel a licence (Act Sch.
 1 cl.
 25)